-Bridge Funding, Intermunicipal Agreement For Water District Approved
+Bridge funding, intermunicipal agreement for water district approved

-On Monday, the County Legislature's Public Facilities Committee approved to authorize bridge funding through the end of the year to allow project construction to commence this summer.
+The County Legislature's Public Facilities Committee approved to authorize bridge funding through the end of the year to allow project construction to commence this summer.
+In July, the legislature approved the regional water district's formation and seed money.

 Comments